tbg10101/dotnet-burst-comparison/README.md

 ## Results

-Each benchmark is run twice to let each runtime warm up.
-These results are from the second run.
-Smaller values are better.
+Smaller values are better in the graphs below.

 ![LoopVectorization](images/LoopVectorization.png)